Exclusive: Aramco listing plan halted, oil giant disbands advisors - sources

 The prince announced the plan to sell about 5 percent of Aramco in 2016 via a local and an international listing, predicting the sale would value the whole company at $2 trillion or more.
 Several industry experts however questioned whether a valuation that high was realistic, which hindered the process of preparing the IPO for the advisors.

-Stock exchanges in financial centers including London, New York and Hong Kong had been vying to host the international tranche of the share sale.
+Stock exchanges in financial centres including London, New York and Hong Kong have been vying to host the international tranche of the share sale.

-An army of bankers and lawyers started to fiercely compete to win advisory roles in the IPO, seen as a gateway to a host of other deals they expected to flow from the kingdom’s wide privatization program.
+An army of bankers and lawyers started to fiercely compete to win advisory roles in the IPO, seen as a gateway to a host of other deals they expected to flow from the kingdom’s wide privatisation programme.

-International banks JPMorgan (JPM.N), Morgan Stanley (MS.N) and HSBC (HSBA.L), were working as global coordinators, boutique investment banks Moelis & Co and Evercore were chosen as independent advisors and law firm White & Case as legal adviser, sources had previously told Reuters.
+International banks JPMorgan, Morgan Stanley and HSBC, were working as global coordinators, boutique investment banks Moelis & Co and Evercore were chosen as independent advisors and law firm White & Case as legal adviser, sources had previously told Reuters.

 More banks were expected to be named but no bookrunners were formally appointed despite banks pitching for the deal.